quadproduction/quadpype/openpype/hosts/harmony/api/README.md

 <details>
   <summary>Click to expand for details on scene save.</summary>

-  Because Openpype tools does not deal well with folders for a single entity like a Harmony scene, this integration has implemented to use zip files to encapsulate the Harmony scene folders.
+  Because QuadPype tools does not deal well with folders for a single entity like a Harmony scene, this integration has implemented to use zip files to encapsulate the Harmony scene folders.
 Saving scene in Harmony via menu or CTRL+S will not result in producing zip file, only saving it from Workfiles will.
 This is because zipping process can take some time in which we cannot block user from saving again.
 If xstage file is changed during zipping process it will produce corrupted zip archive.
 </details>